zonika/sinatra-basic-forms-web-0715-public/Readme.md

 2) Create the database schema

 `rake db:migrate`
+`rake db:migrate SINATRA_ENV=test`

 3) Seed the database with data

 `rake db:seed`

+4) Run `shotgun` and open [localhost:9393](http://localhost:9393/) in your browser.
+Click around and see what has already been built out.

+Your objective for this lab will be to make it possible for users to edit songs.
+You'll create the necessary routes and a form to make this feature work.

+Since the test suite for this uses capybara to recreate the user flow (visit the song show page, click on the edit link, fill in and submit the form), you'll have to build out the functionality with that order in mind if you want your failures to go in a logical order.

+The following steps provide an overview of what you'll need to build:

 ### Create the edit route